Ngina07/quotes/README.md

-#   QUOUTES
+#   QUOTES
 #### This is a webpage that displays quotes and allows users to add their own quotes, 23/09/2019
 #### By Phillis Ngina Njoroge
 ## Description
-This is a webpage that displays quotes and allows users to add their own quotes.It also allows users to upvote the quotes they like and downvote the quotes they don't.Click <a href="https://ngina07.github.io/quotes/">here</a> to access the live site on Github pages
+This is a webpage that displays quotes and allows users to add their own quotes.
+It also allows users to upvote the quotes they like and downvote the quotes they don't.Click <a href="https://ngina07.github.io/quotes/">here</a> to access the live site on Github pages

 ## BDD
 * The user can see quotes displayed by the administrator of the webpage and the number of days since it was published.